drhsqlite/fossil-mirror/www/javascript.md

 fall-backs, so you are welcome to appoint yourself the position of no-JS czar for the Fossil project!

+We cover some of the common arguments against JavaScript [below](#debate), with our rebuttals to them.

-Evil is in actions, not in nouns, so we do not believe JavaScript *can* be evil.
+Evil is in actions, not in nouns: we do not believe JavaScript *can* be evil.
 It is an active technology, but the actions that matter here are those of writing the code and checking it into the Fossil project repository.
 None of the JavaScript code in Fossil is evil, a fact we